Preventative Maintenance (better for the trees and your wallet)

 There is good news, however, with a little bit of preventative maintenance, Wellnitz Tree Care can structurally prune trees when they are young, avoiding many potential problems.
 This allows us to use reduction cuts or removal cuts specifically prescribed to your tree, ensuring the tree has excellent structure as it grows.
 Good structure cannot be pruned into an old tree if the proper form is not already present.
 By pruning a young, tree we can make smaller cuts that will properly compartmentalize, and we can remove branches that will be problems in the future.

 “Proper pruning is essential in developing a tree with a strong structure and desirable form.
 Trees that receive the appropriate pruning measures while they are young will require less corrective pruning as they mature.”
 ISA Trees are Good Website

 The Benefits of Preventative Maintenance

 Avoid Costly Problems (AKA Save Money!)

-If trees are left unpruned, or are pruned improperly, they are more susceptible to storm damage and canopy failure.
+- If trees are left unpruned or are pruned improperly, they are more susceptible to storm damage and canopy failure.
 Unpruned trees may develop weak branch unions, crossing branches, and co-dominant stems.
 If left long enough the problems might not be able to be corrected without causing major damage to the tree.
 Operations removing large diameter wood and huge amounts of wood cost more than young structural pruning, which can prevent most problems.
-Improper pruning such as lions tailing and topping can cause increased risk of storm damage, increased decay, sun-scald and sunburn, stimulates new growth that is weakly attached and prone to breaking, destroys appearance and value, and disrupts energy storage.
+Improper pruning such as lions tailing and topping can cause an increased risk of storm damage, increased decay, sun-scald, and sunburn stimulates new growth that is weakly attached and prone to breaking, destroys appearance and value, and disrupts energy storage.
 Pruning your trees early and correctly will save you LOTS of money in the long run.